osmlab/atlas-checks/docs/checks/pedestrianAreaOverlappingEdgeCheck.md

 are too narrow to allow vehicle access.
 This check only applies to pedestrian areas where all points of intersection with roads are not snapped.
-To be considered overlapping, pedestrian areas and roads must be at the same elevation, meaning, both the area and edge should have the same *LayerTag* and same *LocationTag*, if any.
+To be considered overlapping, pedestrian areas and roads must be at the same elevation, meaning, both the area and edge should have the same *LayerTag* and same *LevelTag*, if any.
 If these conditions are true, this check will flag pedestrian areas overlapping with unsnapped roads along with the unsnapped roads.

 #### Live Examples